 License Proxy

-For customers deploying Deepgram’s on-premises solution in production, Deepgram recommends the License Proxy Server, which is a caching proxy that communicates with the Deepgram-hosted license server to ensure uptime and simplify network security.
+For customers self-hosted Deepgram in production, we recommend the License Proxy, which is a caching proxy that communicates with the Deepgram-hosted license server to ensure uptime and simplify network security.

 Use Cases